Online-Safety

 Information for grandparents!

 Many grandparents will be carers for children either in a full time or part time capacity and it is vital that they have a good understanding of the risks and issues faced by children and young people.
-Internet Matters have put together a fabulous guide for grandparents giving advice on a range of issues such as:- Screen time.
+Internet Matters have put together a fabulous guide for grandparents giving advice on a range of issues such as:

 New Resources for Parents and Teachers